balmacefa/line_highlight_bookmark_vscode/README.md

 ## Features

+- **multiple cursors supported!** — add multiple bookmarks with a single shortcut / command run
 - bookmarks are set for lines (not for selection ranges)
-- **multiple cursors supported!** — add multiple bookmarks with a single shortcut / command run
-- context dependent toggling
+- context dependent bookmarks toggle
   - for single cursor mode - normal bookmark toggle is performed
   - for multiple cursors - bookmarks are set if there is at least one line without a bookmark.
 Otherwise bookmarks are unset